liferay/liferay-docs/develop/learning-paths/mobile/articles/03-retrieving-data-mobile-sdk/01-retrieve-and-display-guestbooks.markdown

     }

 You'll use `reloadGuestbooks` when the call to retrive guestbooks from the portlet succeeds.
-A callback class is needed to make this call.
+You need a callback class to make this call.

 ### Creating a Callback Class [](id=creating-a-callback-class)

-Since Android doesn't allow network requests from its main UI thread, you have to make them from another thread by creating a callback class that extends the Mobile SDK's `GenericAsyncTaskCallback` class.
-See [Android's documentation](http://developer.android.com/guide/components/processes-and-threads.html#Threads) for more information on threading.
+Since Android doesn't allow network requests from its main UI thread, you have to make them from another thread by creating a callback class that extends the Mobile SDK's `GenericCallback` class.
+See
+[Android's documentation](http://developer.android.com/guide/components/processes-and-threads.html#Threads)
+for more information on threading.
 At this point, you might be saying, "Oh no, threading in mobile apps?
 That sounds complicated!"
 Fear not!
-The Mobile SDK's `GenericAsyncTaskCallback` class hides much of the added complexity.
+The Mobile SDK's `GenericCallback` class hides much of the added complexity.

 To create the callback class for retrieving guestbooks, first create a new package called *callback* in `com.liferay.docs.liferayguestbook`.
 Then create a